 The frequency of data collection and documentation of observation are as follows:

-- Data calls from weekly to monthly based on repository conditions, instrumentation, and the data collection system. - Geologic and fracture mapping is conducted in newly excavated areas and in other areas when deemed necessary by the cognizant engineer or the Geotechnical Engineering manager. - At a minimum, analysis of geotechnical data, is performed annually
+- Data calls from weekly to monthly based on repository conditions, instrumentation, and the data collection system. - At a minimum, analysis of geotechnical data, is performed annually.

 4.1.3 Program Output